Vertical Divider

 BURKE BAKER PLANETARIUM

 Our story of censorship continues with composer, multimedia artist and writer Paul D. Miller (aka DJ Spooky), whose work immerses audiences in a blend of genres, global culture, and environmental issues.
-Spanning multiple centuries, we delve into the history of “forbidden”theories in science and astronomy, from the trailblazing, norm-shattering discoveries of Copernicus and Galileo to the present day warnings of climatologists.
+Spanning multiple eras, Apollo delves into the history of “forbidden” theories in science and astronomy, from the trailblazing, norm-shattering discoveries of Copernicus to the present day warnings of climatologists and the relevancy of George Orwell’s 1984.

 *Please note there is limited seating for this event; planetarium capacity is 164.